benswift/benswift.github.io/cv.md

 - **2012** Postdoctoral Research Fellow, _QUT Institute for Future Environments_

 [^soco-name-change]:
-    Note: the _ANU Research School of Computer Science_ changed its name to the _ANU School of Computing_ in 2020.
+    Note: the _ANU Research School of Computer Science_ was replaced by the new _ANU School of Computing_ in 2021.

 ### Leadership